-Municipality.
-Any community or the unincorporated County, within Illinois acting as a unit of local government.
+Municipality: Any community or the unincorporated County, within Illinois acting as a unit of local government.

-National Pollutant Discharge Elimination System.
-A provision of the Clean Water Act that prohibits discharge of pollutants into waters of the United States unless a special permit is issued by the Environmental Protection Agency (EPA), a state or other designated regional agency.
+National Pollutant Discharge Elimination System (NPDES): A provision of the Clean Water Act that prohibits discharge of pollutants into waters of the United States unless a special permit is issued by the Environmental Protection Agency (EPA), a state or other designated regional agency.

-Polyacrylamide.
-An anionic polyacrylamide flocculent used for sediment removal in construction site dewatering.
+Polyacrylamide: An anionic polyacrylamide flocculent used for sediment removal in construction site dewatering.

-Runoff.
-The waters derived from melting snow or rain falling within a tributary drainage basin that exceeds the infiltration capacity of the soils of that basin.
+Runoff: The waters derived from melting snow or rain falling within a tributary drainage basin that exceeds the infiltration capacity of the soils of that basin.

-Sediment.
-Mineral or organic soil material that was removed from the surrounding landscape and carried away by flowing water.
+Sediment: Mineral or organic soil material that was removed from the surrounding landscape and carried away by flowing water.

-Sheet Flow.
-Storm runoff flowing in a thin layer over the ground surface.
+Sheet Flow/Overland Flow: Storm runoff flowing in a thin layer over the ground surface.

-Special Provisions.
-Special clauses, directions and requirements supplemental to the Standard Specifications, setting forth requirements peculiar to the work included in the Bid Documents.
+Special Provisions: Special clauses, directions and requirements supplemental to the Standard Specifications, setting forth requirements specific to the work included in the Construction Contract.

-Specifications.
-The general term comprising the directions, provisions, instructions and requirements contained in the Specifications, as well as the Special Provisions, any Supplemental Specifications and Addenda.
+Specifications: The general term comprising the directions, provisions, instructions and requirements contained and labeled Standard Specifications, the Special Provisions, any Supplemental Specifications and Addenda.

-Structure.
-Unless otherwise defined in the Specifications, structures shall comprise all objects constructed of materials other than earth, required by the contract to be built or to be removed. but not including surfacings, base courses, subbases, gutters, curbs, sidewalks and driveway pavement, buildings, bridges, culverts, headwalls, sewers, constructed channels, outfalls, retaining walls and their appurtenances.
+Structure: Unless otherwise defined in the Specifications, structures shall comprise all objects constructed of materials other than earth, required by the contract to be built or to be removed, but not including surfacing, base courses, sub bases, gutters, curbs, sidewalks and driveway pavement, buildings, bridges, culverts, headwalls, sewers, constructed channels, outfalls, retaining walls and their appurtenances.

-Subgrade.
-The top surface of a roadbed upon which pavement and shoulders are constructed.
+Subgrade: The top surface of a roadbed upon which pavement and shoulders are constructed.